 If the commitments in this EMPr are adhered to and rehabilitation is undertaken as described above, it is not anticipated that there will be any long-term management or maintenance required for areas disturbed during mining.

 About 20 cubic meter of water per annum will be used.
-The water will be from a borehole.

 iii.
 Has a water use license been applied for?